3 Reasons Herbs Don’t Work and What To Do About It

 Depending on the herb that you take, you may find that the herb increases your normal heat or dryness making you feel unpleasant, or the herb can soothe your normal constitution by bringing the opposite qualities.

 Herbs have natural energies that lean toward either heating or cooling and moistening or drying.
 When using herbs to help a person with an ailment a remedy that is warming and moistening might make the woman of a certain age feel a little worse.
-Whereas a cooling and drying herb might ease some of the discomfort that she feels.
+Whereas a cooling and drying herb might ease some of the discomforts that she feels.

 It’s important to understand the energetics of the individual herbs before deciding which herbs are likely to help the most in a given situation.